AdobeDocs/certification.en/help/certifications/aa/aa-m-architect.md

 ---
-title: Adobe Analytics Architect Master Certification
+title: Architect Master certification
-description: Learn how to become certified as an Adobe Analytics Architect master.
+description: Learn how to become certified as an [!DNL Adobe Analytics] Architect Master.
 solution: Analytics
 role: Developer
 badge: label="Exam AD0-E207" type="positive"
 mini-toc-levels: 1
 ---
-# Certification journey for Adobe Analytics Architect master
+# Certification journey for [!DNL Adobe Analytics] Architect Master

-Learn how to become a certified Analytics Architect master.
+Learn how to become a certified Analytics Architect Master.

 ## Minimum experience

-You should have a minimum 3-4 years of experience designing Adobe Analytics architecture, data layer specifications, and tag management, as well as a basic understanding of JavaScript code.
+You should have a minimum 3-4 years of experience designing [!DNL Adobe Analytics] architecture, data layer specifications, and tag management, as well as a basic understanding of JavaScript code.

-Additionally, you're responsible for translating business requirements into tracking specifications and Adobe Analytics variables, and you're familiar with the following technologies and environments:
+Additionally, you're responsible for translating business requirements into tracking specifications and [!DNL Adobe Analytics] variables, and you're familiar with the following technologies and environments:

 * Web Analytics Applications
 * Adobe Experience Cloud